MacroYau/MacroYau-EAGLE-Libraries/README.md

 ## Installation

-Download the latest [ZIP file](https://github.com/MacroYau/MacroYau-EAGLE-Libraries/archive/master.zip) (or via Git) and extract the `MacroYau-Eagle-Libraries` folder to the `lbr` folder inside your EAGLE installation directory.
+Download the latest [ZIP file](https://github.com/MacroYau/MacroYau-EAGLE-Libraries/archive/master.zip) (or via Git) and extract the `MacroYau-EAGLE-Libraries` folder to the `lbr` folder inside your EAGLE installation directory.
 By default, the installation location should be:

 - `/Applications/EAGLE-9.0.1/lbr` (macOS)
 - `C:\Program Files\EAGLE-9.0.1\lbr` (Windows)